Innovative Biochemical Analysis Solutions

 For the Neu5Gc/Neu5Ac N-Glycan Array user manual, click here.

 These glycans are included in our standard Neu5Gc/Neu5Ac array.

 Example 2: A subarray assayed with glycan-binding protein biotinylated WGA lectin, followed by streptavidin-Cy3 conjugate.
-Array was scanned with a GenePix scanner at 450 PMT and 100% laser power at 532nm wavelength.
+Array was scanned with a microarray scanner at 532nm wavelength.
 There is no non-specific binding for the negative control spots.
 A positive control and the marker show binding as expected, as well as most N-glycans.
-WGA binds more strongly to N-glycans with terminal Neu5Ac.
+WGA binds more strongly to sialylated N-glycans with terminal Neu5Ac.

 Neu5Gc is a major mammalian sialic acid synthesized from Neu5Ac by an enzyme that is no longer present in humans.
 Regardless, nonhuman, diet-derived Neu5Gc is metabolically integrated into a variety of human tissues.
 Human cells can biochemically recognize Neu5Gc and incorporate it into cell-surface glycoconjugates, however the immune system recognizes Neu5Gc-containing glycans as alien and produces anti-Neu5Gc antibodies resulting in inflammation.
 Diseases relating to chronic inflammation such as cancer, cardiovascular diseases, and thyroiditis are associated with higher levels of anti-Neu5Gc and Neu5Gc, and it is suspected to be involved in other diseases that are exacerbated by a red meat, Neu5Gc-rich diet.